Our Work & Programs

 Elekta Foundation already has five education programs underway with our academic partners.
 These will be delivered in a combination of virtual and in-person classes throughout 2022.

-Elekta Foundation will pilot With its initial efforts on the African countries of Kenya, Senegal and Rwanda.
+Elekta Foundation started its initial efforts in Rwanda and will gradually expand, together with partners, into other countries in Africa and beyond.
 The knowledge that we gain from this pilot phase will allow us expand Foundation initiatives in surrounding countries, regions and, as quickly as possible, the rest of the world.

 In radiotherapy, patient outcomes depend on how clinicians use their equipment and techniques.
 Unfortunately, there is a large knowledge gap in many countries.
 Some hospitals do have advanced treatment systems yet lack the expertise required to use them to their full potential and with the highest safety.